 Seven percent and zero percent

 If you are committed to paying down your credit card and loan balances, you will see improvements in your credit score.
 (This is assuming that you don’t start paying all your bills late or hurting your score in some other way.)
-And once you get your open balances to a 30 percent utilization rate, that should help your score even more.
+And once you get your open balances to below a 30% utilization rate, that should help your score even more.

-But if utilizing 30 percent of your available credit is good, is there a more specific number that’s ideal?
-According to nationally recognized credit expert Jeanne Kelly (@CreditScoop) When you review people who have 800 scores, they use only seven percent of what is available to them.”
+But if utilizing less than 30% of your available credit is good, is there a more specific number that’s ideal?
+According to nationally recognized credit expert Jeanne Kelly, “when you review people who have 800 scores, they use only 7% of what is available to them.”

 For people who have lots of credit card debt, a seven percent utilization might sound pretty impossible to achieve, but Kelly has additional advice to help you get there: